 Actual effect:

-This default behavior is very suitable for those who do not have high precision requirements but still want to keep the interface tidy, such as approximate prices in product lists.
+This default behavior is very suitable for those who do not require high accuracy but still want to keep the interface neat, such as the approximate prices in the product list.

 Usage example: